Sandwell Local Plan Frequently Asked Questions

 There was a lot of mining and heavy industry in Sandwell’s past.
 This has left a legacy of previously developed or ‘brownfield’ land.
 The borough has experienced incredible amounts of regeneration in previous decades.
 Places that were once polluted and degraded are now green and healthy and home to thriving communities.
 There is some brownfield land remaining, but not enough to meet the development needs of our growing population.

 We are asking if the other Black Country authorities and other nearby authorities like Birmingham, South Staffordshire, Lichfield, Shropshire and Telford & Wrekin have space to accommodate Sandwell’s unmet needs.
 The mechanism for doing this is called the Duty to Cooperate.
 We will publish regular updates on Duty to Cooperate discussions with other authorities during the publication, submission and examination of the Local Plan.
-We have published a Regulation 19 Duty to Cooperate Statement which is available to download here.
+To find out more about our discussions and agreements with neighbouring authorities please view and download the Duty to Cooperate Statement.

 What are the main pieces of evidence?